sgazagnes/astrorag/Readme.md

 # AstroRAG

 A retrieval-augmented generation (RAG) system for querying astrophysics research papers.
-Built over the CLASSY survey corpus, it allows researchers to ask natural language questions and receive answers grounded in the literature, with source attribution.
+Built over the CLASSY survey literature, it allows researchers to ask natural language questions and receive answers grounded in the scientific, with source attribution.
+This is a proof of concept for a grant proposal, with potential expansion upon successful application.

 ## Overview